ssharma2712/Net_Bootstrap_Support_NBS/README.md

 example_sub1rep3.fasta
 ```
 <br />
-3. Infer ML phylogenetic tree for each replicate dataset using the IQTREE software.
+3. Infer ML phylogenetic tree for each replicate dataset using any tree-building software.
 Users specify the substitution model and other tree inference settings subjectively for the software.
 For example, we used the IQTREE analysis for the replicate 1 dataset in Subsample1:<br />

 ```
 iqtree -s ~/Example/Subsample1/example_sub1rep1.fasta -m GTR+G5